Rob L. Wagner

-Rob L. Wagner (روب واقنر) (born 1954) is an American documentary filmmaker and journalist covering Middle East issues, particularly political and social topics in Saudi Arabia.
+Rob L. Wagner (born 1954) is an American documentary filmmaker and journalist covering Middle East issues, particularly political and social topics in Saudi Arabia.
 His documentaries focus on history.
 In 2015 he was the Saudi Arabia correspondent for the London-based The Arab Weekly newspaper.
 He previous served as managing editor of the Arab News, an English-language daily newspaper based in Jeddah, Saudi Arabia, and the Saudi Gazette, a competitor of the Arab News.
 Wagner was also the top editor of Construction Week magazine in Dubai and is the author of numerous history books.

 Career

 Wagner, who grew up in Sierra Madre, California, began his journalism career in 1974 at the now-defunct Monrovia Daily News-Post as a copy boy and later worked as sports editor for the Hollywood Daily Independent.
 During the 1980s and 1990s, he was a police and courts reporter for the Ontario, California Daily Report and San Gabriel Valley Tribune.
 At the Inland Valley Daily Bulletin (formerly the Daily Report) in Ontario, California, he was managing editor.
 He also worked as a freelance writing on legal affairs issues for the Los Angeles Daily Journal and true crime stories for True Detective magazine.
 He is the author of more than 20 books, including Hollywood Bohemia: The Roots of Progressive Politics in Rob Wagner's Script (Janaway Publishing, 2016), Red Ink, White Lies: The Rise and Fall of Los Angeles Newspapers (Dragonflyer Press, 2000), Sleeping Giant: An Illustrated History of California's Inland Empire (Stephens Press, 2003) contributing author for the academic textbook Opposing Viewpoints: Islam, Vol. 2 (Greenhaven Press, Gale Cengage Learning, 2009). and "Witness to a Century: The Inland Valley (Dragonflyer Press, 1999).

 Wagner is married to Saudi journalist and educator Dr. Sabria Jawhar.